oleksandkov/oleksandkov-maded/website-rg/docs/content-audit.md

 ## Members (`frontend/members.html`)

-- Hero subheading: `Public insight into the people shaping our products and culture.`
+- Hero subheading: `Explore our portfolios to get more information about us, our works and our skills.`
-- Section heading: `Public View`
+- Section heading: `Note`
-- Description: `Discover the leaders behind Small Company.
-This page provides a public-friendly snapshot of each team member, their focus areas, and open contact channels so partners can easily reach the right expert.`
+- Description: `Discover the leaders behind RG-FIDES..`
-- `Team Highlights` lead paragraph: `A quick glance at the strengths and voices that make us who we are.`
+- `Team Highlights` lead paragraph: `Take a look a quick insight about us.`
 - `Detailed Profiles` heading (content populated dynamically).

 ---